Difference Between Growth Stock vs Value Stock

 Below is the top 6 difference between Growth Stock vs Value Stock :

-- Growth stocks are more volatile and sometimes expensive compared to company fundamentals while value stocks are less risky owing to limited downside potential
+- Growth stocks are more volatile and sometimes expensive compared to company fundamentals, while value stocks are less risky owing to limited downside potential

 Growth Stock vs Value Stock Comparison Table

-Below is the topmost comparison
+Below is the top comparison

 The basis of comparison | Growth Stocks | Value Stocks |

-Definition | Stocks that are perceived by an investor as having strong earnings/sales growth potential | Stocks that are perceived by an investor as undervalued in the market |
+Definition | Stocks that are perceived by an investor as having strong earnings/sales growth potential | Investors perceive stocks as undervalued in the market. |

-Investor expectations | Companies are expected to have high earnings/sales growth prospects regardless of economic conditions | Companies are expected to be fundamentally strong and well-run and have high or stable growth prospects |
+Companies are expected to be fundamentally strong and well-run and have high or stable growth prospects |

-Broad market perception | Perceived by market participants as having high growth prospects exhibit high Price-to-earnings or high price-to-book ratios | Considered less valuable by the market due to unfavorable reasons connected with the company, hence stocks exhibit relatively low P/E or low P/B ratios |
+Broad market perception | Perceived by market participants as having high growth prospects exhibiting high Price-to-earnings or high price-to-book ratios | Considered less valuable by the market due to unfavorable reasons connected with the company, stocks exhibit relatively low P/E or low P/B ratios |

 Risk level | Comparatively riskier since stocks are highly volatile and may sometimes be expensive compared to respective company fundamentals | Comparatively safer investment since they are less expensive compared to peer stocks or broad market and hence less volatile |